-Your vehicle's engine should be turned off while programming the transmitter.
 Follow these steps to program up to three channels:

-- Press and hold down the two outside buttons, releasing only when the indicator light begins to flash, after 20 seconds.
-Do not hold down the buttons for longer than 30 seconds and do not repeat this step to program a second and/or third transmitter to the remaining two HomeLink[®] buttons. - Position the end of your hand-held transmitter about 1 to 3 inches (3 to 8 cm) away from the HomeLink[®] buttons while keeping the indicator light in view. - Simultaneously press and hold both the desired button on HomeLink[®] and the hand-held transmitter button.
+- Press and hold down the two outside Universal Home Remote buttons, releasing only when the Universal Home Remote indicator light begins to flash, after 20 seconds.
+Do not hold down the buttons for longer than 30 seconds and do not repeat this step to program a second and/or third hand-held transmitter to the remaining two Universal Home Remote buttons. - 2.
+Position the end of your hand-held transmitter about 1 to 3 inches (3 to 8 cm) away from the Universal Home Remote buttons while keeping the indicator light in view. - 3.
+Simultaneously press and hold both the desired Universal Home Remote button and the hand-held transmitter button.
 Do not release the buttons until Step 4 has been completed.